Compulsory purchase orders: introduction

 About Compulsory Purchase Orders

 For example, a local council may need to build a new road, assemble land to enable regeneration or build a new school, but cannot reach agreement to purchase the land needed.
-In these cases they may promote a Compulsory Purchase Order (CPO) and ask Ministers to confirm it.
-If confirmed by Ministers they may then take ownership of the land and pay compensation to the landowner and others with an interest in the land.
+In these cases, they may promote a Compulsory Purchase Order (CPO) and ask Ministers to confirm it.
+If confirmed by Ministers, the local council may then take ownership of the land and pay compensation to the landowner and others with an interest in the land.

 Advice to Acquiring Authorities on the use of compulsory purchase